nbeversl/urtext_neovim/readme.md

 An implementation of Urtext in [Neovim](https://neovim.io/)

 This is an early release for testers.
 Contributions are welcome.

 ## What is Urtext?

 Urtext /ˈʊrtekst/ is a markup language for Python scriptable-notebooks in a text editor

-Urtext turns text notes into a live, programmable knowledge base.
-It parses folders of text documents into uniquely identified nodes, with built-in structure, links, timestamps, and metadata that stay inside the files.
-N=o database, no lock-in.
-Embedded Python lets you query, transform, and generate content dynamically, so writing, organizing, and automating all happen in the same place: your editor and your text.
+For a fast overview, visit https://urtext.co/

 ## Installation